Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 Note that a name, which denotes a fixed _intent_, may refer to varying _content_.
 Indeed, the entire point of having a name is to abstract away from those changes that necessarily occur to adapt to various contingencies as the context changes.
-Even if a module ever reaches its "perfect" ideal, final, state, no one may ever be fully certain when this has actually happened, for an unexpected future change in its wider usage context may make it imperfect again and it may still have to change due to "bitrot" (the Houyhnhnm name for which would better translate to "fitrot": the bits themselves don’t rot, though it makes for an amusing paradoxical expression, it is the fitness of those bits that degrades as the context evolves).
+Even if a module ever reaches its “perfect” ideal, final, state, no one may ever be fully certain when this has actually happened, for an unexpected future change in its wider usage context may make it imperfect again and it may still have to change due to “bitrot” (the Houyhnhnm name for which would better translate to “fitrot”: the bits themselves don’t rot, though it makes for an amusing paradoxical expression, it is the fitness of those bits that degrades as the context evolves).

-Not only will content vary with time, an intent may deliberately name some "virtual" module to be determined from context (such as the choice of a C compiler between `gcc`, `clang` or `tcc`, etc.).
+Not only will content vary with time, an intent may deliberately name some “virtual” module to be determined from context (such as the choice of a C compiler between `gcc`, `clang` or `tcc`, etc.).
 In this and other cases, there may be mutually incompatible modules, that cannot be present in a same build at the same time (for instance, `glibc`, `uclibc`, `musl` and `klibc` are mutually exclusive in a same executable, and so are `libgif` and `libungif`).
-And yet, a "same" larger build may recursively include multiple virtualized system images that are each built while binding some common names to different contents: for instance, as part of a same installation, a boot disk might be generated
+And yet, a “same” larger build may recursively include multiple virtualized system images that are each built while binding some common names to different contents: for instance, as part of a same installation, a boot disk might be generated